brevdev/brev-cli/pkg/cmd/recreate/doc.md

 latest.
 If your workspace has a git remote source, the workspace will start with a fresh copy of the remote source and run the workspace setupscript.

-## DESCRIPTION

-reset a workspace will stop a workspace, then start a workspace, perserving files in `/home/brev/workspace/`.
-This will have the effect of rerunning your setupscript in a newley created workspace with no changes made to it, and replacing your workspace with that.

 ## EXAMPLE

 recreate a workspace with the name `naive-pubsub`